grombor/grombor/README.md

 **#Soft Skills:**
 - 🇬🇧 Very good written and spoken English.
-- 📢 Good communication, enthusiast of new solutions.
+- 📢 Good communication skills, openminded, enthusiast of new solutions.
-- 👨‍💼 Work in a marketing sections learnt me to be creative, assertive, empathetic and how to design, follow the trends and communicate with people by different channels.
+- 👨‍💼 Work in a marketing sections learnt me to be creative, assertive, business empathy, follow the trends and communicate with people by different teams and channels.
 - 🤔 I am trying to adapt an Agile mindset to my everyday work (being high productive, self-efficient and flexible).
 - 👷 I worked before as a leader/foreman in forestry and as a warehouse operative.
 I have engineer degree.

 **#Free time:**
 - 👨‍👨‍👧 I work hard to be a good husband and super daddy!
 - 🍺 Fighting with dehydration by brewing beer (locally).
-- 🌱 I am currently learning a manual testing (and some React 😄 )
+- 🌱 I am currently learning a manual testing (and Python 😄 )

 **#How to reach me:**